awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticloadbalancingv2-listenerrule.md

 `Priority`  <a name="cfn-elasticloadbalancingv2-listenerrule-priority"></a>
 The rule priority\.
 A listener can't have multiple rules with the same priority\.
+If you try to reorder rules by updating their priorities, do not specify a new priority if an existing rule already uses this priority, as this can cause an error\.
+If you need to reuse a priority with a different rule, you must remove it as a priority first, and then specify it in a subsequent update\.
 *Required*: Yes
 *Type*: Integer
 *Minimum*: `1`